 The Sponsor has agreed that, subject to certain limited exceptions, the Founder Shares will not be transferred, assigned, sold or released from escrow until the earlier of (A) one year after the completion of a Business Combination or earlier if (B) subsequent to a Business Combination, the closing price of the shares of Class A common stock equals or exceeds $12.00 per share (as adjusted for stock splits, stock capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after a Business Combination.

 Administrative Services Agreement

 The Company agreed, commencing on January 26, 2021 through the earlier of the Company’s consummation of a Business Combination and its liquidation, to pay the Sponsor a total of up to $10,000 per month for office space, utilities, secretarial support and administrative services.
-For the three months ended March 31, 2021, the Company incurred and paid $20,968 in fees for these services, of which such amount is included in accrued expenses in the accompanying balance sheet.
+For the three and six months ended June 30, 2021, the Company incurred $20,968 and $50,968 in fees for these services, of which such amount is included in accrued expenses in the accompanying balance sheet.

 Promissory Note — Related Party